ibm-cloud-docs/discovery-data/contentminerapp.md

 2. Thumbnails of the snapshot are displayed in the Report pane, which is a temporary store for snapshots.
 This store will be cleared when the browser is refreshed, or another collection is opened.
 3. From the Menu icon of the snapshot's thumbnail, you can enter comments, or delete the snapshot.
 You can also edit comments later.
-4. Choose thumbnails that you want to add a new report, then click the **Create** button.
+4. Choose thumbnails that you want to add to a new report, and then click the **Create** button.

 #### Creating a report
 {: #cmorepcr}